ExileofBrokenSky/My-Foundry-VTT-Macros/README.md

 Requires a minimum of the mods DAE, Midi-QOL, and Time's Up installed

 ## Ongoing Fire Damage

+Say you just blasted someone with a sheet of fire, they took the damage but the spell or power says that flammable objects should keep burning, yet, often this gets overlooked and is tedious for GM's to track manually.
+Enter the burning effect.

 * Make a macro named Burning and set it to run as script

 Copy paste the following.
 Original [here:](https://gitlab.com/tposney/times-up)